1920 Copa Aldao: Qualified teams

-Overview
+Venue

+Match

 All the goals came in the second half.
 It was Boca Juniors the team that opened the score with winger Pedro Calomino on 55 minutes.

-Nevertheless, with 15 left, Nacional scored two goals that allowed the squad to win their third Aldao Cup trophy, thanks to Ángel Romano and goalkeeper Andrés Mazali who, as a curious fact, played as forward in this match.
+Nevertheless, with 15 minutes left, Nacional scored two goals that allowed the squad to win their third Aldao Cup trophy, thanks to Ángel Romano and goalkeeper Andrés Mazali who, as a curious fact, played as forward in this match.